 - This other car involved in the accident must also be insured by an Ontario licensed insurance company.
 Or an insurance company must have an agreement with FSCO to provide DC-PD coverage.

 Uninsured/Underinsured Motorist Coverage

-This coverage comes handy when you are involved in an accident and the other party has no insurance or not enough coverage.
+This coverage comes in handy when you are involved in an accident and the other party has no insurance or not enough coverage.
 This can be claimed even when the other party who is uninsured is at-fault.
-In Ontario, the OPCF 44R is an optional coverage that could provide protection up to the same limit as third party liability for any damages.
-These damages may be caused by someone with no insurance, had no sufficient coverage or is unidentified.
+In Ontario, the OPCF 44R is an optional coverage that could provide protection up to the same limit as third-party liability for any damages.
+These damages may be caused by someone with no insurance, had no sufficient coverage, or is unidentified.

 In Ontario, the insurance system works on a no-fault basis.
 This means that it does not matter who is at fault for the damage.
 Your insurance company may cover the losses if your car is damaged or you suffer injury due to an accident.
 It is not required to follow up with the other at-fault driver’s insurance company to compensate for the losses.
 The fault determination rules of the insurance company assess up to what extent each driver is at fault for the accident.
 Accordingly, the claim amount is settled.